Clostridium Difficile Infection

 - Blood tests: Blood tests can show signs of an infection.
 The blood may be taken from a blood vessel in your hand, arm, or the bend in your elbow.

 - Colonoscopy or sigmoidoscopy: A scope is a long, bendable tube with a light on the end.
 The scope may also have a camera on it.
 During a colonoscopy or sigmoidoscopy, the scope is put into your anus and moved forward into your large colon.
-Caregivers look for problems, take pictures, and collect samples that are sent to the lab for tests.
+Healthcare providers look for problems, take pictures, and collect samples that are sent to the lab for tests.

 - CT scan: An x-ray machine uses a computer to take pictures of your colon.
 Before taking the pictures, you may be given dye through an IV.
 The dye helps your colon show up better in the pictures.
 People who are allergic to shellfish (lobster, crab, or shrimp) may be allergic to this dye.
-Tell your caregiver if you are allergic to any of these.
+Tell your healthcare provider if you are allergic to any of these.

 How is a Clostridium difficile infection treated?